How many solar panels do I need?

 How many solar panels do I need for a full house?

-A typical three-bedroom household will require roughly between eight to 10 solar panels to meet its electrical needs.
-This is assuming an output of 430 watts per panel.
+A typical three-bedroom household will require between 10 and 15 solar panels to meet its electrical needs.
+This is assuming that you’re using 430-watt panels, which have an average output of 366 watts per panel in the UK.

-To roughly work out how many solar panels you’ll need for a full house, find out the amount of electricity you consume each year and divide this figure by 430.
+To work out roughly how many solar panels you’ll need, find out the amount of electricity you consume each year and divide this figure by 366.

 Is a 10kWp solar panel system enough to run a house?